Katie-Alice/RS2_Robots4Good/README.md

 ├── scripts/
 │   ├── test_imports.py
 │   └── emotion_demo_webcam.py
+│   └── emotion_demo.py
+│   └── sim_controller.py
 └── worlds/
 ```
 Notes:
 - r4g_env is a python virtual environment, you create your own locally.
 - scripts/ contains the python demo scripts.
 - emotion_demo_webcam.py is a standalone version you can run directly, no simulation included.
+- emotion_demo.py is the same as the above but prints out some extra things, is used with below.
+- sim_controller.py is the version to run if you want the terminal simulator environment with the ER part.
 - worlds/ is for Gazebo world files.

 ## Setup Instructions: